 This 1921 vintage Tiffany & Co. pocket watch has been converted to a driver’s style wrist watch.
 The art deco case is 14 karats yellow gold with black enamel inlay, and it has a unique silver dial with black Breguet Arabic numbers.
 It is valued at $7,850 by Second Time Around Watch Company in Beverly Hills, California.Continue to 2 of 3 below.

 Converted Howard Pocket Watch

-Watches needn’t be karat gold to accomplish a pocket to wrist conversion.
+Watches do not have to be gold to accomplish a pocket-to-wrist conversion.
 The model shown here is a 1930s vintage Howard pocket watch converted to a driver’s style wrist watch.
-The case, turned on an angle, is nickel silver with handsome Art Deco styling.
-The conversion was completed in a way to allow the originally engraved monogram on the back to be left intact, which may be important if you plan on passing a watch like this on to another family member later on.
-This watch is being offered for sale at $2,950 by Second Time Around Watch Company in Beverly Hills, California.Continue to 3 of 3 below.
+The case, turned on an angle, is nickel silver with handsome art deco styling.
+The conversion was completed in a way to allow the originally engraved monogram on the back to be left intact, which may be important if you plan on passing a watch like this as an heirloom to another family member.
+This watch is valued at $2,950 by Second Time Around Watch Company.Continue to 3 of 3 below.

 03 of 03